Regentessebrug

 One of the lanterns adorning the Regentessebrug

-This bridge is one of the few structures that survived the bombing of Rotterdam in 1940.
-The entire area around it was destroyed during the war, but the bridge stood strong.
+The Regentessebrug is also known as the Vierleeuwenbrug, or Bridge of the Four Lions.
+It is one of the few structures that survived the bombing of Rotterdam in 1940.
+While the surrounding area was destroyed during the war, the bridge remained standing.

 Discover other bridges in Rotterdam